amoghakancharla/Serverless-Pipeline-using-AWS-CDK-and-Lambda-in-Python/gettingstartedwithcdk.md

 First, let us understand "How to Get Started with AWS CDK" to work with the current project:

 ## GETTING STARTED WITH AWS CDK"
-CDK (Cloud Development Kit) is a framework for defining cloud infrastructure in code and provisioning it through Cloud Formation templates.
+CDK (Cloud Development Kit) is a framework for defining cloud infrastructure as code and provisioning it through Cloud Formation templates.
 You can connect your AWS resources together (even across Stacks) and grant permissions using simple, intent-oriented API's.
 In short, it is defined as "cloud infrastructure as code", i.e., provisioning cloud infrastructure using programming languages.
 CDK supports: TypeScript, JavaScript,Python, Java, C#/.Net, and Go languages
-For more information and documentation about CDK, refer to: `https://docs.aws.amazon.com/cdk/v2/guide/home.html`
+For more information and documentation about CDK, refer to: "https://docs.aws.amazon.com/cdk/v2/guide/home.html"

 Getting started with AWS CDK includes the following steps: